elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 permalink: /portfolio/
 ---

 Throughout my career, I have had the opportunity to work on a diverse range of projects, from building secure integration layers for enterprise systems to architecting scalable serverless applications in the cloud.
-Below, I’ve highlighted some of the key projects where I’ve made a measurable impact, showcasing my expertise in Kotlin, cloud-native solutions, and backend development.
+Below, I have highlighted some of the key projects where I have made a measurable impact, showcasing my expertise in Kotlin, cloud-native solutions, and backend development.

 ---